Back to YlG intro text

 'Aggressive Upright-posture'

-(c.f.
-Fig B in BWP3 Herring Gull account).
+(cf. Fig B in BWP3 Herring Gull account).

 Yellow-legged Gull: agression towards other species when feeding Yellow-legged Gull: agression towards other species when feeding